CODATA-RDA-DataScienceSchools/Materials/docs/DataAtlanta2022/index.md

       * [Lecture 4](https://iu.mediaspace.kaltura.com/media/t/1_6cxqm2z9) - Cyberinfrastuctures for US Researchers
    * Link to Slides [Here](https://docs.google.com/presentation/d/1uYgYjT8yKhNLk9IPaMpD6YanRjwy5cIQsQa52RIEJdM/edit?usp=sharing)
    * There are no required Hands-On lessons this week.
-      * However, if you'd like to play around with a Python Notebook that analyzes the Boston housing market by comparing multiple regressoin techniques, I've retested the hands-on lesson at https://github.com/CODATA-RDA-DataScienceSchools/Materials/blob/master/docs/SouthAfrica2021/Colab_Regression_Spark.ipynb and it is a good example.
+      * However, if you'd like to play around with a Python Notebook that analyzes the Boston housing market by comparing multiple regressoin techniques, I've retested the hands-on lesson [here](https://github.com/CODATA-RDA-DataScienceSchools/Materials/blob/master/docs/SouthAfrica2021/Colab_Regression_Spark.ipynb) and it is a good example of using a clound-based CI.
    * Live Sessions Wednesday and Friday (19, and 21-Oct 12:00 ET) - Questions on Video Lectures and Hands-on Exercises

 ## Important Links